|Garter of gold|

 The sun simply goes to sleep, retires in the west, or the Occident, "without a Care.
 The flickering of her candle as she sinks below the horizon can be seen from a ship's mast, from the Strait of Istanbul, from domes and even from the bedroom windowpane.

 I think this poem compares well to Dickinson's other sunset poems.
 In case you want to read them, here's a list.
-Remember, you can just put in the F number or the title in the search bar (under the blog header) to get to the poem.
+Remember, you can just copy the title into the search bar (under the blog header) to get to the poem.

 F297, "This is the land – the Sunset washes": the sky is the sea and purple sunset clouds are the boats unloading their "Opal Bales."